 1 The German populist protest movement PEGIDA made international headlines as one of the dominant actors on the political scene, criticising the federal government for its presumed failure to manage the refugee crisis and to "protect" mainland Europe from the influx of Islam.
 Fuelled by xenophobic sentiments PEGIDA launched a full-blown attack against, what they saw as a non-responsive, elitist, and incompetent government.

-2 See European Commission (2017), Trust at Risk: Implications for EU Policies and Institutions.
-Report of the Expert Group, Brussels

-3 see for the Russian connections of Austrian extremists, Györi L. (2017) Russian Connections of the Austrian Far-Right.
+2 A popular notion was the perceived inability to provide security, in form of closing of the borders preventing refugees to enter Austria - a perceived threatening situation.
+3 See European Commission (2017), Trust at Risk: Implications for EU Policies and Institutions.
+Report of the Expert Group, Brussels 4 see for the Russian connections of Austrian extremists, Györi L. (2017) Russian Connections of the Austrian Far-Right.
 Political Capital, Budapest; for Hungary Szabados K. (ed.)
 (2017), The Truth Today is what Putin says it is.
-Political Capital, Budapest
+Political Capital, Budapest 5 All types of data collected are described in chapter 3.